aukejw/mlx_transformers_benchmark/README.md

 and `torch` functions in a single benchmark class makes it easy to see the differences between the two, and we adopt the same strategy here.

+### Contributing

+PRs welcome!
+Feel free to add measurement files or new benchmark tasks.